 The load is transmitted to the wire rope using two capstan drive rollers.
 Each roller is precisely sized to accommodate the wire rope and feed the wire rope into the rotating tub.
-The capstans are made from a proprietary material that maintains high friction between the wire rope and the rollers even if the wire rope is lubricated.
+The capstans are made from a material that maintains high friction between the wire rope and the rollers, even if the wire rope is lubricated.
 The capstans are covered by a hinged transparent guard.
 The transparent guard does not include a shut off switch.
-This is due to the fact that failure of such a switch or the failure to close the guard would give rise to an additional risk to the operator and the aircraft while retracting, causing the RHGSE to start to lift off the ground and imposing a high load on the rescue hoist wire rope is held tight against the capstans by two pressure roller arms at the entry and exit tangent points where the wire rope contacts the capstans.
-Use care when removing the hitch pins to not impact the upper tensioners base with your knuckles.
+This is due to the fact that failure of such a switch or the failure to close the guard would give rise to an additional risk to the operator and the aircraft while retracting, causing the RHGSE to start to lift off the ground and imposing a high load on the rescue hoist wire rope.
+The capstan cover should be closed at all times while operating the RHGSE.
+The wire rope is held tight against the capstans by two pressure roller arms at the entry and exit tangent points where the wire rope contacts the capstans.
+Use care when removing the hitch pins to not impact the upper tensioner's base with your knuckles.